 There are different types of Advance Directives that address health care:

-A Living Will, also known as an Advance Directive, lets your wishes be known regarding your medical care and the measures you would want taken to either sustain your life, or discontinue life-saving care, in the event you are unable to make these decisions yourself.
+A Living Will lets your wishes be known regarding your medical care and the measures you would want taken to either sustain your life, or discontinue life-saving care, in the event you are unable to make these decisions yourself.
 By letting your loved ones or caregivers know ahead of time what your final wishes are for your care, it removes a burden from them, and eliminates any guilt they may have by making decisions that you may not have wanted.

-It will be necessary to select a health care advocate (also called a representative, health care agent or surrogate) who is a person most familiar with your wishes, and whom you would trust to speak for you if you are unable to do so.
-It is important to have these wishes in writing, making sure that your healthcare advocate has a written copy.
-Your healthcare providers should also be given a copy of your written plans to make sure that your wishes are honored.
+Your health care agent (also called a proxy or representative) should preferably be a person who is most familiar with your wishes, and whom you would trust to speak for you if you are unable to do so.
+It is important to have these wishes in writing, making sure that your health care agent has a written copy.
+Your health care providers should also be given a copy of your written plans to make sure that your wishes are honored.
 New copies should be given any time you make changes to your plans.

 Comfort Measures/Comfort Care is medical and supportive care that makes a person comfortable at the end of life by relieving pain and other symptoms.
 This type of care is not focused on curing or prolonging life.